-This paper details results of one of two evaluations of the Active Living Research (ALR) program.
-The ALR program, funded at the level of $12.5 million, has awarded 121 grants in its six years that aimed to increase physical activity on a population level.
+The related American Journal of Preventive Medicine article details results from one of the two evaluations conducted of the ALR program that aimed to increase physical activity on a population level.

-This evaluation, undertaken by Gutman Research Associates, focused on whether the program had successfully built a knowledge base about policy and environmental factors conducive to physical activity; built a dynamic, transdisciplinary research community; built additional financial resources for active living research; and, used research findings from ALR studies to contribute to policy discussions on how to promote physical activity through policy and environmental change.
+The evaluation of ALR focused on whether the program had successfully built a knowledge base about policy and environmental factors conducive to physical activity; built a dynamic, transdisciplinary research community; built additional financial resources for active living research; and, used research findings from ALR studies to contribute to policy discussions on how to promote physical activity through policy and environmental change.

-The evaluators conducted 88 interviews, with five categories of informants: ALR grantees; other funding organizations; policy and advocacy organizations; leaders in the ALR program; and staff of the Robert Wood Johnson Foundation (RWJF).
+The evaluators conducted 88 interviews, with five categories of informants: ALR grantees; other funding organizations; policy and advocacy organizations; leaders in the ALR program; and staff of the Robert Wood Johnson Foundation.
 The number of grants awarded, and the fact that informants were in agreement that the ALR program helped create a new field of research, indicate that the goal of building the knowledge base has been met.
-The evaluators also concluded that the ALR had fostered a high level of cross-disciplinarity, as 77 percent of investigators noted that the grant had resulted in new collaborations outside of the respondent's discipline and institution.
+The evaluators also concluded that the ALR program had fostered a high level of cross-disciplinarity, as 77 percent of investigators noted that the grant had resulted in new collaborations outside of the respondent's discipline and institution.
 However, an area of cross-disciplinary weakness is that only 6 percent of respondents identified themselves as policy scientists.

-Building additional resources also was an area of success; between a third and a half of investigators, depending on how the question was worded, said they had leveraged other funds for similar research.
+Building additional resources also was an area of success; between one-third and one-half of investigators, depending on how the question was worded, said they had leveraged other funds for similar research.
 Also, the ALR program was closely involved with the initiation of the National Institute of Health's Obesity and the Built Environment research program, and the funding attached to it.
-The fourth goal, the effects of the ALR program on policies, is the hardest to assess because it is difficult to quantify effects other than passed legislation.
+The fourth goal—the effects of the ALR program on policies—is the hardest to assess because it is difficult to quantify effects other than passed legislation.